 With these qualities in mind, let’s dig into how you can recruit a roster of beta testers.

 1. Dedicated landing page

 Potential testers won’t scour your site for the opportunity to beta test.
-Create a clean and attractive destination where they can submit their details and discover the perks of testing.
+Instead, create a clean and attractive destination to submit their details and discover the perks of testing.

 You can then drive all traffic to this page as you execute your recruitment plan, creating a consistent repository of potential beta testers since they’ll all complete the same form.

 Having beta testers that fall within your target market may not be granular enough to truly beta test a product with many types of users or a wide array of functionality.
-You may need to get a tester population that represents the entirety of your optimal user base.
+Therefore, you may need to get a tester population representing the entirety of your optimal user base.

 3. Engage the engaged